unisteven/scala-learning-project/README.md

 - after that it will map all those results and transform it to the string variant
 - this will be converted to an array.

-In theory these are all steps needed for a simple web crawler.
+These are all steps needed for a simple web crawler.
+This can be further expanded with saving the title of the page and use that to return a list of urls that match certain keywords
+The application can also be made multi threaded in order to increase the speed of crawling.

+In order to make the assignment a bit more challenging I will try to include these new options.
+Starting with making it multi threaded.
+As I've learned at the beginning of the blog `Future`is the option to go multithreaded.